Introduction

 Regular harvesting helps keep some crops productive for longer.

-With leafy crops, picking outer leaves encourages fresh growth and stops the plant sitting too long at maturity.
-If crops get old, crowded or stressed, they are more likely to bolt.
+With leafy crops, picking outer leaves encourages fresh growth and stops plants sitting too long at maturity.
+For quick crops such as radishes, harvest promptly while they are still young and crisp.

 Seedlings that are stressed early often struggle later.

-If plants sit in small modules for too long, dry out repeatedly, or get planted into hot, dry soil, they may bolt before they ever settle properly.
+If plants sit in modules for too long, dry out repeatedly, or get planted into hot, dry soil, they may bolt before they ever settle properly.

 To reduce transplant stress: